sirius-valley/twitter-frontend-challenge/README.md

 **Why is it important?** By caching the data, you not only save money by reducing the amounts of requests you do to the backend but also create a much more seamless experience for the user, as he only has to wait for the data to be fetched once

 **S(e)irius tip** Don't forget to investigate about [Mutations](https://tanstack.com/query/latest/docs/framework/react/guides/mutations) and [Query invalidations](https://tanstack.com/query/latest/docs/framework/react/guides/query-invalidation)

+### Continuation

+The "user" object is used in many places, like Header, CommentPage, etc.

+In all these places, we fetch the user from the Backend with service.me().

+If you haven't move this to a cache query provider, do it so this info is cached by the backend

 ### Bug Hunting time